akuehlewind/ESPHome-Fingerprint-Display-VideoDoorbell/README.md

 This project is to be considered as a work in progress.
 In my case I have a Siedle doorbell mounted outside and its not my house - so the case has some cut out on the backside that just fits perfectly over the existing Sidle doorbell.
 So I just covered the old doorbell and used the power connection from it.
 As doorbell I now use the Aqara G4 (Homekit) and just added the fingerprint and display for fun to enter my house and show some messages.
 Feel free to adjust and remix the 3D cover to your needs.
-Its a designed in Fusion 360 (see folder fusion360)
+Its designed in Fusion 360 (see folder fusion360)

 ## Other
 Example screenshot of notification